 A. Initial Procedures

-Appointments to the Valley City State University faculty are made by the State Board of Higher Education upon recommendation of the President of the University.
+Appointments to the Valley City State University faculty are made by the President of the University.
 Procedures used in the opening of faculty positions and in the selection of candidates are as follows:

-- The faculty needs of each division are determined on the basis of schedule requirements, anticipated enrollment, program development and anticipated retirements, resignations, and approved leaves of absence.
+1. The faculty needs of each department are determined on the basis of schedule requirements, anticipated enrollment, program development and anticipated retirements, resignations, and approved leaves of absence.

-- The initial screening of candidates will be made by the Division Chair or designee in consultation with the Divisional Screening Committee.
-After the initial screening, candidates with incomplete files may be requested to provide the University with a complete application.
-In order for an application to be considered complete, it should include a letter of application, a resume, at least three letters of reference, and undergraduate and graduate transcripts (unofficial transcripts acceptable for application, if hired official transcripts will be required.).
+6. In order for an application to be considered complete, it should include a letter of application, a resume, at least three letters of reference, and undergraduate and graduate transcripts (unofficial transcripts acceptable for application, if hired official transcripts will be required.).
 Departments may require additional materials as appropriate to the field of study.

-- The Divisional Screening Committee will review all complete applications and decide which candidates merit consideration as semi-finalists.
+10. The Search Committee will review all complete applications and decide which candidates merit consideration as semi-finalists.

-- The Divisional screening committee chair will ask permission to invite candidates to campus.
+11. The chair will ask permission to invite candidates to campus.